easwaran/CleanData/Codebook.md

 For clarity, I have retained the original column names, although this is not strictly tidy according to class lectures.
 In addition, each column of data in the tidied data set is a mean for that subject for that type of activity.
 For example,"tBodyAcc-mean()-X" in the original data set describes a single measurement for a single subject for a single activity, whereas the same variable name in the tidied data set describes the mean of all estimated "tBodyAcc-mean()-X" values  for that  subject for that particular activity.
 This was deliberately done to avoid introducing 66 new variable names.

-The cleaned data set, XCleaned is a 180x68 dimensional table.
+The cleaned data set, XCleaned, is a 180x68-dimensional table.

 The 180 rows correspond to 6 activity types for each of the 30 subjects identified by numbers 1 through 30.
 The activity types are coded, as in the original data set, as shown below.